BGS news

 Speech marks icon

-”We set out with lofty goals to understand the origin and age of this offshore freshened groundwater system through sampling of sediment and water in a difficult drilling environment consisting of sand and mud.
-With great teamwork among the science team, the technical staff, and the drilling crew, we managed to get great samples including through multiple groundwater pumping tests.”
+We set out with lofty goals of understanding the origin and age of this offshore freshened groundwater system through sampling of sediment and water in a difficult drilling environment consisting of sand and mud.
+With great teamwork between the science team, the technical staff and the drilling crew, we managed to get great samples, including via multiple groundwater pumping tests.

-“Those tests were a critical to the Expedition and a first for scientific ocean drilling.
+Those tests were a critical to the expedition and a first for scientific ocean drilling.
 And we did it!
-Now we have the samples for the science team to really dive into the data and understand the system, which will be helpful for understanding other offshore freshened groundwater systems around the world.”
+Now we have the samples for the science team to really dive into the data and understand the system, which will be helpful for understanding other offshore freshened groundwater systems around the world.

 Speech marks icon

-“The pump tests were challenging and required us to adapt our processes to get the best possible samples of the groundwater.
-In the end we pumped nearly 50,000 liters of water from nine distinct places, in terms of location and depth below seafloor – a huge success story for something so novel.
-For me in particular, as a geochemist not a hydrogeologist, I am so appreciative to everyone that leant their expertise.
-Especially the team of hydrogeologists from the British Geological Survey were outstanding.”
+The pump tests were challenging and required us to adapt our processes to get the best possible samples of the groundwater.
+In the end we pumped nearly 50 000 litres of water from nine distinct places, in terms of location and depth below the sea floor.

 Speech marks icon

-“I’m absolutely delighted for our BGS colleagues and the whole expedition team, who have delivered this outstanding and unique project for IODP3.
-The sediment cores, water samples and logging data they helped collect will now be analysed by the international Science Team to better understand the New England continental shelf and its freshened groundwater system, and I expect some groundbreaking results will emerge in the months and years ahead.”
+I’m absolutely delighted for our BGS colleagues and the whole expedition team, who have delivered this outstanding and unique project for IODP3.
+The sediment cores, water samples and logging data they helped collect will now be analysed by the international science team to better understand the New England continental shelf and its freshened groundwater system, and I expect some groundbreaking results will emerge in the months and years ahead.

-David McInroy, BGS project lead
+David McInroy, BGS project lead.

 International approach